top of page

 Facts

+Don't be afraid to use spices and herbs when starting solids.
 Babies love flavourful food and they actually get exposed to different flavours through the amniotic fluid during pregnancy.
 Babies also love to eat the same as everyone else at the table, which means you are not preparing different meals.
 This recipe is a mild butter 'style' chicken that is free from added dairy.
-I have used chicken thighs in this recipe and it can be modified after cooking to suit your baby's stage or mode of solids and development.
+I have used chicken thighs in this recipe, but chicken and it can be modified after cooking to suit your baby's stage or mode of solids and development.

 Ingredients